 “When I teach poetry,” says author Megan Willome, “I remind people that there is no secret code to crack.
 So also with this story.
 There isn’t one right answer — or rather, there are as many answers as there are shades of yellow.”
 Come share your palette of views, in our new book club!

 The Yellow Wall-Paper may seem like a simple story on the surface, but it’s actually quite complex.
 This analysis of the classic 1892 story by Charlotte Perkins Gilman probes that complexity in fascinating ways.

 Megan Willome reviews Sara Barkat’s new graphic novel adaptation of Charlotte Perkins Gilman’s “The Yellow Wall-Paper” and explores the power of *writing,* to keep the soul steady.

-Book Description “The Yellow Wall-Paper: A Graphic Novel” “The Yellow Wall-Paper” is a short story that was written in the late 1800s by Charlotte Perkins Gilman, after she suffered a serious downturn with depression, upon taking a doctor’s advice to engage in the “rest cure” and abandon creative pursuits forever.
-Now, more than a hundred years later, this image-rich work has […]
+Book Description for “The Yellow Wall-Paper: A Graphic Novel” “The Yellow Wall-Paper” is a short story that was written in the late 1800s by Charlotte Perkins Gilman, after she suffered a serious downturn with depression, upon taking a doctor’s advice to engage in the “rest cure” and abandon creative pursuits forever.
+Now, more than a […]